 FYR MACEDONIA (BEST: 12TH IN 2006)

 First an explanation.
 Macedonia is a part of former Yugoslavia but we can’t call them Macedonia because part of Greece is also Macedonia, so it’s called the Former Yugoslav Republic Of Macedonia.
 On one infamous occasion a Cypriot spokesman dishing out votes had the nerve to call them “FYROM”, which got the booing it deserved.
 Their first three final entries produced rather mediocre results, however the expansion of the voting to all countries including non-finalists conspicuously helped them qualify from each semi-final from 2004 to 2007 without troubling the top ten on the Saturday.
 The advent of 50/50 voting hit them particularly hard until a national institution, cruelly denied in the 1996 qualifier debacle, restored their fortunes in 2012.
-However she has been their only qualifying finalist in the last nine contests.
+However she has been their only qualifying finalist in the last eleven contests.

 MALTA (BEST: 2ND IN 2002 AND 2005)